ecodistrict/DesignModule/WebClient/doc/scaleSlider/scaleSlider.md

 The component has a simple Model-View design.

-[**ScaleSliderModel**](#ScaleSliderModel) is the source of the data.
+[**ScaleSliderModel**](#ScaleSliderModelApi) <a name="ScaleSliderModel"></a> is the source of the data.
 The model provides a subscription mechanism for tracking its state.
 Whenever model state is changed a corresponding event is emitted.
 Model stores *current value*, *brush* as a range selection and *events* that are objects attached to scale.

-[**ScaleSliderView**](#ScaleSliderView) visually represents the model state on a scale-based slider.
+[**ScaleSliderView**](#ScaleSliderViewApi) <a name="ScaleSliderView"></a> visually represents the model state on a scale-based slider.
 When user interacts with the slider and changes *current value*/*brush* these changes are stored into the model.
 Note that the only source of truth for the view is the model.
 It means that visual state always reflect the model state and they can't be out of sync.
 This is achieved in the following way: user interacts with the view => view modifies the model without changing the view itself => if model is ok with the change then model emits a change event => view react on the change event and redraws the scene using the latest model data.

 **Note** that model is injected into the view and is not created inside of the view.
 This allows to create an external object that will manage the model state, e.g. will receive server messages and change the model accordingly.